danielearwicker/danielearwicker.github.io/pages/Immuto - Strongly Typed Redux Composition.md

 The outer action's payload has a `key`, which identifies which book in the collection to delegate to, and an `update` action, which must be an action supported by our `Book` reducer (as indeed `"SET_PRICE"` is - see above!).
 The `Shelf` reducer asks the `Book` reducer to create a modified book with the price change applied to it, and then in turn it creates a new shelf with the new version of book 3 in its collection, so the change ripples up the tree producing a whole new version (but naturally sharing all the unchanged nodes from the previous version).

 So we can see how actions may be nested in a way that exactly maps to the nested structure to which they will apply.
 It's a very natural way to reflect composition of data structures in the composition of operations on those data structures.

 And if we stick to this approach then we will always be able to exactly describe the types involved.
+This is very different from the composition approach of Redux's built-in `combineReducers`.
+By design, that implies a front end interface that works by "action soup".

 Let's call this an *action path*.
 It's purely an action from Redux's perspective, nothing magic about it.
 It just happens to follow a well-defined structural pattern.